 - Authors should carefully check if equations are correctly presented in the PDF that is produced by the EES.
 Letters, used as variables, should be set in italic.

 - Equations should be numbered serially on the right-hand side, in parentheses.
 In the text they should be referred to as Eq.
 (1); within mathematical expressions they may be referred to by numbers alone.
 Equations require normal punctuation

 - Computer program listings, if appropriate, must be added as an Appendix.

-All manuscripts must be submitted electronically, at http://ees.elsevier.com/sg, except for Photograph of the Month contributions (these are submitted by Email, see above).
-There are 8 steps in the electronic submission process, which can be interrupted and saved to be continued at a later time.
+All manuscripts must be submitted electronically, at https://www.evise.com/profile/api/navigate/SG.
+There are 4 steps in the electronic submission process, which can be interrupted and saved to be continued at a later time.
 The website instructs you what to do at each step.
-Don't forget to include five potential reviewers, with their Email addresses, in step 7: 'Enter comment'.
-Step 8 involves uploading all material, to be ordered as specified.
-You can rearrange the order of uploaded files.
+Don't forget to include five potential reviewers, with their Email addresses.

 IMPORTANT:As a final check, you MUST download the PDF of your manuscript and check that it is complete and correct.
 Your submission will be complete and ready for processing only after you have confirmed that the PDF is correct.

 A Graphical abstract is optional and should summarize the contents of the article in a concise, pictorial form designed to capture the attention of a wide readership online.
 Authors must provide images that clearly represent the work described in the article.
 Graphical abstracts should be submitted as a separate file in the online submission system.
 Image size: Please provide an image with a minimum of 531 (height) × 1328 pixels (width) or proportionally larger.
 Preferred file types: TIFF, EPS, PDF or MS Office files. files.
 See https://www.elsevier.com/graphicalabstracts for examples.